-Rather than paying employees time and a half in overtime pay, a company which has a comp time policy gives paid time off from work, for the equivalent amount of time to the extra hours worked.
+Rather than paying employees time and a half in overtime pay, a company that operates a comp time policy gives paid time off from work, for the amount of time equivalent to the extra hours worked.

 Compensatory Time vs. Overtime Pay